Vision MātaurangaWhakakitenga Mātauranga

 - Funding prioritisation: We prioritise Vision Mātauranga aligned research to a combined value of 25% of the available project funding, with the aim of supporting emerging Māori science capability.

 - Participation and co-design: Our Leadership team and Programme Office build strategic partnerships with Māori, Pacific and international indigenous organisations to seek opportunities for collaboration.
 We also co-design new Spearhead projects with Māori through our Mission Lab and Design process.
-You can find out more about how this process works here.

 Our Vision Mātauranga tikanga